 - Development and implementation of regulatory and non-regulatory approaches to waterfront conservation and improvement

-- Public and commercial access inventories and development of needs assessments for additional or improved access
+- Development of public and commercial access inventories and needs assessments for additional or improved access

-- Capital improvement plans to finance waterfront improvements
+- Development of capital improvement plans to finance waterfront improvements

-- Public outreach activities to raise awareness of working waterfront businesses
+- Public outreach to raise awareness of working waterfront businesses and activities

-- Economic analyses to document the value of small ports and harbors
+- Economic analyses to document the value of commercial fishing and small ports and harbors

 - This technical assistance program has been in continuous operation since 2000.

 - For more information, please contact Melissa Britsch.